Their Last Season

 "I have a dozen white and pink bangles in my locker.
 But now I don't have her to give them to."

-Sumayya's own eyes welled up.
+Sumaiya's own eyes welled up.

 She took it.

-He took her into their room.
-Sumayya followed.
+He led her into their room.

 He stopped near the cupboard.

-Sumayya watched him keenly.
+Sumaiya watched him keenly.

-He opened the cupboard and then a locker — inside was a large wooden box.
+He opened the cupboard, and then the locker inside it.

 He took it out and sat on the floor.
-Sumayya sat in front of him.

 He looked at the box as if it were the most precious thing in the world.